LeonardoViotti/lightning-seminar-cooking/Brazilian food - Sep 2020/README.md

 Presented by @LeonardoViotti on
 September 16, 2020

+Brazilian cusine is varied and rich, but often takes specific ingredients not so easily found in the US.
+For this session we made an effort to select a very traditional and delicous dishes that can be made with ingredients commonly found in (fancy) supermarkets in DC.
+There are links for recommended ingredients from amazon.com, but the main dish can be made without them.
+For the side dish, if you don't want to order anything, please feel free to replace farofa with plain white rice.

 - Main: [moqueca de banana-da-terra](./)
 - Side: [farofa](./farofa.md)
 - Optional side: white rice.